 Jabin White, Portico’s VP of content management, serves on the NISO Board of Directors; John Meyer, Portico’s director of data technology, serves as a member of the NISO Standardized Markup for Journal Articles Working Group (NLM Tag Set); and Amy Kirchhoff, Portico’s archive service product manager, serves as a member of the NISO Protocol for Exchanging Serial Content working group.

 The Open Preservation Foundation is an international not-for-profit membership organization that enables collaboration in technology, knowledge, and advocacy and alliances to support their members in developing their digital preservation practice.

 The Data Conservancy, IEEE, and Portico collaborated to design and prototype a data curation infrastructure that connects published research and associated data sets for the long-term benefit of researchers worldwide.
 This two-year project, which was supported by a $602,000 grant from the Alfred P. Sloan Foundation, resulted in the development of a service to build, store, update, and retrieve the connections among publications and data, and preserve those connections over the long-term.

 Society for Scholarly Publishing

 The mission of the Society for Scholarly Publishing is to advance scholarly publishing and communication and the professional development of its members through education, collaboration, and networking among individuals in the field.

-STM is an international association of about 100 scientific, technical, medical, and scholarly publishers collectively responsible for more than 60% of the global annual output of research articles, over half the active research journals and the publication of tens of thousands of print and electronic books, reference works, and databases.
+STM is an international association of 150 scientific, technical, medical, and scholarly publishers collectively responsible for 66% of the global annual output of research articles, over half the active research journals and the publication of tens of thousands of print and electronic books, reference works, and databases.

 With a membership of approximately 500 organizations, a third of them based outside the UK, the UKSG engages a broad cross-section of people concerned with the publication, distribution, and use of e-resources.